-It’s like that old investment adage, “buy low, sell high.”
+It’s like that old investment adage, “Buy low, sell high.”

 Energy storage can also help reduce consumption by deploying stored energy at strategic times, allowing for greater productivity, and helping with executing your overall demand management strategies.
-It is becoming increasingly crucial for facilities managers, portfolio managers, and energy managers who are charged with reducing their company’s carbon footprint and controlling the energy operating costs.
+It is becoming increasingly crucial for facility managers, portfolio managers, and energy managers who are charged with reducing their company’s carbon footprint and controlling the energy operating costs.

 Integrating Distributed Energy Resources for Effective Grid Management

 Distributed Energy Resources (DERs) can also provide the grid with the flexibility needed to manage the peaks of electricity demand.
 DERs are a primary component of the microgrid, which has grown into a mainstream technology, allowing for local control over power generation, storage, and distribution.
 With a microgrid, customers can access cleaner electricity sources like solar panels or wind turbines within their communities.
 They can use these resources by shifting their energy use from peak times to off-peak hours when prices are lower, thus reducing overall energy consumption levels compared with an average peak load model.

 A notable example of this sort of microgrid evolution is Peak Power’s project at Ontario Tech University.
 We are developing and executing a marketplace participation model that empowers Ontario Tech University to participate in the grid.
 The project applies Peak Power’s Synergy software to a microgrid of co-located assets.
 The project is focused on 3 major components: